Hexive-UN-03/herder/README.md

 )
 ```

-Worth knowing: a whole-genome GTF takes a minute or two to read.
-It's loaded lazily, only
+Note: a whole-genome GTF takes a minute or two to read.
-once, and only when a gene track actually needs to be drawn — so startup isn't blocked by
-it, and if you never view a region you never pay for it.

 ### Using the app